- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these risks, it is important to regularly update the firmware and software of the NAS device to the latest versions provided by the manufacturer.
 Additionally, implementing a robust backup strategy, including offsite backups, can help minimize the impact of data loss in case of a malfunction.

-Although NAS DR-6316PS-A can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-6316PS-A can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -